rust-lang/crates.io/docs/CONTRIBUTING.md

 ## Setting up a development environment

-First, you'll need git to clone the repo.
-[GitHub has help pages about setting up git](https://help.github.com/articles/set-up-git/), and once you've done that, you should be able to clone the repo and change into the repo's directory from your terminal:
+First, you'll need Git to clone the repo.
+[GitHub has help pages about setting up Git](https://help.github.com/articles/set-up-git/), and once you've done that, you should be able to clone the repo and change into the repo's directory from your terminal: